 The second talk covers the two test missions Apollos 9 and 10, while the third talk covers the lunar landing mission, Apollo 11 of July 1969.

 I have plans for a fourth talk covering the rest of the Apollos, Skylab and what might have been had the Apollo Applications Programme gone further.
+UPDATE – as of May 2021 this is part of my portfolio and has been delivered three times, the third of which was recorded and is at the bottom of the page.
+All three versions were extremely well received I’m pleased to say.

 Now as it turned out, when the 50th Anniversary of the Apollo 13 mission came around in April 2020 we were in Covid-19 lockdown and I had intended to talk to the AOP (Armagh Observatory and Planetarium) team about my recollections of the event That wasn’t going to work in the circumstances so instead I was interviewed online by Heather, Operations Manager at AOP, with both of us being in the safety of our respective homes!